Adjustment Guidelines Administration - Overview

 Proration and Calculations

-Proration can be defined based on an employee's time in an OU or based on their Hire Date.
-If the proration is based on Last Hire Date, then the most recent guideline that applies to the employee will pull in to display recommendations for the component on the task.
-If the proration is based on the time the employee was in an OU, and the employee switched managers during the compensation period, then the employee will appear in both the previous manager's and current manager's compensation task as follows:
+Proration can be defined based on an employee's time in an OU or their Hire Date.
+If the proration is based on the Last Hire Date, then the most recent guideline that applies to the employee is used to display recommendations for the component on the task.
+If the proration is based on the time the employee was in an OU, and the employee switched managers during the compensation period, then the employee appears in both the previous manager's and current manager's compensation task as follows:

-- On the previous manager's task, the budget will be adjusted accordingly to support the employee's adjustments.
+• On the previous manager's task, the budget is adjusted accordingly to support the employee's adjustments.

-- The guideline that pulls in for the previous manager will be the guideline that is available to the employee based on the employee's previous OU.
+• The guideline that pulls in for the previous manager is the guideline that is available to the employee based on the employee's previous OU.

-- The adjustment amounts from this guideline will be prorated based on the employee's time in the previous OU during the compensation period.
+• The adjustment amounts from this guideline are prorated based on the employee's time in the previous OU during the compensation period.

-- The min, max, and median recommendations will be prorated based on this percentage.
+• The minimum, maximum, and median recommendations are prorated based on this percentage.

-- On the current manager's task, the budget will be adjusted accordingly to support the employee's compensation adjustments.
+• On the current manager's task, the budget is adjusted accordingly to support the employee's compensation adjustments.

-- The guideline that pulls in for the current manager will be the most recent guideline that is available to the employee based on the employee's current OU.
+• The guideline that pulls in for the current manager is the most recent guideline that is available to the employee based on the employee's current OU.

-- The adjustment amounts from this guideline will be prorated based on the employee's time in the current OU during the compensation period.
+• The adjustment amounts from this guideline are prorated based on the employee's time in the current OU during the compensation period.

-- The min, max, and median recommendations will be prorated based on this percentage.
+• The minimum, maximum, and median recommendations are prorated based on this percentage.

-- For Bonus and Equity components that have targets, the targets will be prorated as well.
+• For Bonus and Equity components with targets, the targets are also prorated.

-If the previous manager does not have a compensation task assigned with the same proration criteria, then the employee will not appear in the previous manager's task as the following applies:
+If the previous manager does not have a compensation task assigned with the same proration criteria, then the employee does not appear in the last manager's task as the following applies:

-- The employee will only appear under the current manager's task with the recommendations pro-rated.
+• The employee only appears under the current manager's task with prorated recommendations.

-- The employee will not receive an adjustment for their time under the previous manager and OU.
+• The employee does not receive an adjustment for their time under the previous manager and OU.

-If the adjustment guidelines are setup where the same guideline applies to the employee in both the previous and current OU's, then the same adjustment guideline will pull in for the previous and current managers.
-The summation of the adjustments from both the previous and current managers will appear to the employee on their compensation statement as well as on all compensation reporting and analytics.
+If the same guideline applies to the employee in their prior and current OU, then the same adjustment guideline is used for the previous and current managers.
+The summation of the adjustments from the last and current managers appears to the employee on their compensation statement and all compensation reporting.

-If LTI Awards that contain splits (i.e., RSA, ISO) are used and are prorated, then the full LTI Award Target and recommended award will be prorated in the same workflow that is described above in this section and the following applies:
+If LTI Awards that contain splits (i.e., RSA, ISO) are used and are prorated, then the complete LTI Award Target and recommended award are prorated in the workflow described in this section, and the following applies:

-- For each manager, the splits will be calculated based on the manager's prorated LTI Award recommendation and the guideline that applies to the employee based on the employee's time in OU.
+• For each manager, the splits are calculated based on the manager's prorated LTI Award recommendation and the guideline that applies to the employee based on the employee's time in OU.

-- The prorated split amounts will be aggregated from all managers involved in the compensation of the employee for the task.
+• The prorated split amounts are aggregated from all managers involved in compensating the employee for the task.

-- The aggregated split amounts will be captured in the system and converted to their grant/options when the effective date of the equity grant is reached.
+• The aggregated split amounts are captured in the system and converted to their grant/option amounts when the equity grant's effective date is reached.